Games Genie

 75%

-Total War: Medieval II blends a strategic campaign map with real-time battles and runs better on low-end PCs than later Total War entries.
-It’s still a sweet spot for historical tactics, and the mod scene (like Third Age or Stainless Steel) extends replay for years without being required.
-It missed the top 10 because its interface and camera feel dated, and very large battles can push older CPUs if you crank army sizes.
-If you want classic Total War that respects integrated graphics, this is the go-to.
+Total War: Medieval II blends a strategic campaign map with real-time battles and runs better on low-end PCs than any later Total War entry.
+The mod scene—Third Age, Stainless Steel—extends replay for years, though neither is required to enjoy the base game.
+The interface and camera feel dated in a way that newer players will notice immediately; units don't always path cleanly, and the UI takes time to read.
+Very large battles also push older CPUs hard if you go above medium army sizes.
+If you want classic Total War that works on integrated graphics, this remains the answer.

 Overall Score